 Party-state-actor

-As you already know, every state_machine_replica runs an instance of this actor.
+As you already know, every runs an instance of this actor.
 All of them run the same txn at the same sequence and modify the same state to finally get the same new state.
-This is guaranteed by the proof of time consensus.
+This is guaranteed by the consensus.
 As an application developer, you don't need to care too much about how it works.
 You can simply assume there's only one instance of your function running that updates a single state.

-Please go to lib.rs and find the function fn txn_exec_inner(tsid: Tsid, txn_bytes: &[u8]) -> HandlerResult<()>.
+Please go to and find the function fn txn_exec_inner(tsid: Tsid, txn_bytes: &[u8]) -> HandlerResult<()>.
 This is where most of the logic lives.

 The code above shows how you handle the PostMessage txn.